itu-itis22-goki21/captain-tsubasa-2/README.md

 I will update the README.md file in your repository with the provided content.
-Proceeding to edit and commit the changes now.
+Proceeding to edit and commit the changes now.Sure!
+Could you please provide the specific information or a web link about the "ct2 game" that you'd like me to append to your README?
+Alternatively, I can search for general information about the game and add that for you.
+Let me know your preference!